 Please find enclosed the results on material recently submitted for radiocarbon dating.
-This package includes the final date report, a cover form-letter outlining our analytical and reporting procedures, a glossary of pretreatment terms, calendar calibration information, billing documents (containing balance/credit information and the number of samples submitted within this years discount period), and peripheral items to use with future submittals.
-In future submittals, if there are special considerations with regard to the analyses, you will receive an additional personalized cover letter.
-In the absence of a personal letter, the analyses proceeded normally without special notice.
+This package includes the final date report, a letter outlining our analytical and reporting procedures, a glossary of pretreatment terms, calendar calibration information, billing documents and peripheral items to use with future submittals.
+Results were obtained on the portion of suitable carbon remaining after any necessary chemical and mechanical pretreatments of the submitted material.